-Some notable features include:
+Some notable features of our note editor include:

 - Text styles.
 Custom semantic headers allow you to specify large header, small header, and other common text styles.